automl/neps/docs/reference/search_algorithms/multifidelity.md

 ## What is Multi-Fidelity Optimization?

-Multi-Fidelity optimization leverages the idea of running an AutoML problem on a small scale, which is cheaper and faster, and then using this information to train full-scale models.
+Multi-Fidelity (MF) optimization leverages the idea of running an AutoML problem on a small scale, which is cheaper and faster, and then using this information to train full-scale models.
 The _low-fidelity_ runs could be on a smaller dataset, a smaller model, or for shorter training times.
 MF-algorithms then infer which configurations are likely to perform well on the full problem, before investing larger compute amounts.

 !!! tip "Advantages of Multi-Fidelity"